You can learn more about our most up to date interest information here.

 Why does my interest keep changing?

 There's two reasons.
 First, every month or so, our portfolio management team reviews all the investment savings accounts (ISA) in our HISA portfolio to optimize for the highest interest rate.
 You won't see updates every month (because most banks change their rates around twice a year), but if one of the ISAs offers a better rate, we'll switch your account to maximize your savings.
-Over the course of the year, we believe this can give you up to 0.2% interest per year.
+Over the course of the year, we believe this strategy can increase your interest rate by up to 0.2% per year.

 Second, the institution holding your ISA changes the interest rate they offer.
 This happens quite infrequently, but it can go up or down.